 The first symptoms of malaria are non-specific and similar to those of the flu.
 These include chills, headache, nausea, vomiting, diarrhea, muscle aches, and fatigue.
 In young children, it may also present with lethargy, lack of appetite and cough (WHO).
 There are two categories of Malaria: severe and uncomplicated.

-Uncomplicated malaria is diagnosed when symptoms are present but there are no clinical or laboratory signs to indicate a severe infection or the dysfunction of vital organs.
+Uncomplicated malaria is diagnosed when symptoms are present but there are no clinical or laboratory signs to indicate a severe infection or the of vital organs.
 Individuals suffering from this form can eventually develop severe malaria if the disease is left untreated, or if they have poor or no immunity to the disease.

 Symptoms of uncomplicated malaria typically last 6-10 hours and come in cycles that occur every second day, although some strains of the parasite can cause a longer cycle or mixed symptoms.